A coherent categorification of the based ring of the lowest two-sided cell: Introduction

-in $\J$ and such that the image in $K_G(\Bb^\heart\times\Bb^\heart)$ of the class $[\tee_w]$ under the above morphism is $[t_w]$. \item The category $\J$ acts on $\Coh_T(\Bb)$ and on $\Coh_G(\Bb\times\Bb)$; \end{enumerate} \end{theorem} \begin{proof} The four propositions below each prove one statement of the theorem. \end{proof} The algebra $J$ is very close to being a direct sum of matrix algebras.
+\begin{proof} The four propositions below each prove one statement of the theorem. \end{proof} The algebra $J$ is very close to being a direct sum of matrix algebras.
 In type $A$, this is the main result of Xi's monograph \cite{XiAMemoir}, and Bezrukavnikov-Ostrik in \cite{BO} showed this up to central extensions in general.
-(It is however now known \cite{BDD} that this partial result is sharp; the central extensions do in fact appear in general.)
+(It is however now known \cite{BDD} \cite{QX} that this partial result is sharp; the central extensions do in fact appear in general.)

 Therefore the last two items are particularly relevant: $J$ is most interesting as a based algebra admitting a morphism from $\Haff$, and can be quite simple in isolation.
-Our categorification captures the failure of $\phi_0$ to be surjective, as explained in Remark \ref{rem singsupp reflects phi0 not surjective} and the discussion preceeding it.
+Our categorification captures the failure of $\phi_0$ to be surjective, as explained in Remark \ref{rem singsupp reflects phi0 not surjective} and the discussion preceding it.
 We hope to remove the very restrictive current hypothesis on item 3 in a future version of this paper; see remark \ref{rem pairing failure} for an explanation of why it is currently necessary.

+We would be remiss to not point out that, while the algebra $J_0$ is a quotient of $K_0(\J)$ by Proposition \ref{prop K-theory morphisms conjugate}, the two are in fact not equal.
+After completing this paper, we learned of \cite{Propp}, which succeeds in categorifying each summand of $J$, in particular $J_0$, in a way that also recovers $\phi_0$.
+The decategorification procedure of \textit{op. cit.} is more sophisticated than simply taking Grothendieck groups.